Another Version of the Truth

 Another Version of the Truth was an independently released live concert video documenting Nine Inch Nails' 2008 Lights in the Sky tour made available throughout late 2009/early 2010 on Blu-ray, DVD, and various other online formats.
 Another Version of the Truth is also the title of an instrumental track on Nine Inch Nails' 2007 album Year Zero.
 The video is a 3-disc set bringing together numerous editors, designers, and web programmers to create a professional digital film, followed by a physical release created "by fans for fans".

 The project is supposed to be "strictly not for profit" and shared for free.
+Because the set was an unofficial release created independently by fans, it does not have a Halo number, but chronologically falls between Halo 27 and Halo 28.